 Tension is who you think you should be.
 Relaxation is who you are. – Chinese Proverb

 I have struggled with tight shoulders for many years in kendo.
 Early on, I was likely oblivious to them – noticing them haphazardly after a shiai or keiko had I been stiff, slow, anxious or with an overwhelming desire to “win” or fear of losing.
-During my years in Japan, a teacher and professor, Yokoyama Naoya (横山直也) Sensei, would admonish me with a gentle smile saying “Remove the tension from the shoulders (肩に力を抜いて, katani chikarawo nuite)” when he noticed my tight shoulders during practices.** Then about ten years ago, when the tension and pain in the shoulder, upper back and neck area became more prevalent, I began a journey for relief and healing there.
+During my years in Japan, a teacher and professor, Yokoyama Naoya (横山直也) Sensei, would admonish me with a gentle smile saying “Remove the tension from the shoulders (肩の力を抜いて, katano chikarawo nuite)” when he noticed my tight shoulders during practices.** Then about ten years ago, when the tension and pain in the shoulder, upper back and neck area became more prevalent, I began a journey for relief and healing there.

 Though still a work-in-progress, I have now become more aware of my shoulders and state of mind – and more relaxed there during practices and matches.
 This is largely due to an array of tools and techniques acquired over the years and listed below.
 Some, like deep-tissue self-massage therapy and posture checks, have become indispensable.
 They have not only helped prevent, reduce or release the tightness in my shoulders.
 But they have also helped me to strike hits with more ease and speed and to hold a more natural, relaxed and ready-to-strike kamae.
 My body feels better and more responsive.

 Ways to Relax the Shoulders

-I list off the ways below and expand on some of them later.
+I list the ways below and expand on some of them later.
 For me, the pressure-related and the passive posture correcting approaches provide immediate physical relief.
-And the mind-related approaches provide relief – that takes some time to notice – when the source of the tension are from thoughts and (my perceptions of and responses to) stressful situations.
+The mind-related approaches also provide relief when the sources of the tensions are from thoughts and (my perceptions of and responses to) stressful situations.
 However, the effectiveness of the latter approaches take some time to notice.